Health Department opens renovated clinic

 When the department received the 85-year-old building on Price Road as a donation from the Licking County commissioners in January, it opened up new opportunities to make improvements, he said.

-The new clinic will be more efficient and will offer patients more privacy.
+The new clinic will be more efficient by using MedSpa Software and will offer patients more privacy.
 They have their own waiting room in a separate wing, Ebel said.

 The renovation also gave the department the opportunity to install this software, he said.
 Most healthcare providers are also using a healthcare software to provide quality healthcare system.
 To know more please check here.